xbeat/Machine-Learning/README.md

 Multi-class Regression with Python

 Multi-class regression is an extension of binary classification where we predict one of several possible outcomes.
 Unlike classification, regression predicts continuous values.
 In multi-class regression, we predict multiple continuous target variables simultaneously.
 This technique is useful when dealing with complex problems that require predicting multiple related outputs.

+## Transformers Revolutionizing Natural Language Processing

+Input Embedding and Tokenization

+The first step in implementing a Transformer is converting text into numerical representations.
+We'll create a basic tokenizer and embedder that transforms input sequences into dense vectors while preserving positional information through sinusoidal encoding.

 ## NLP Models for Sentiment Analysis in Python